Silk Road: The Five 'Stans of Central Asia

 DAY 24: SARY CHELEK – CHYCHKEN GORGE

-A beautiful drive takes us east towards Chychkan Gorge where there should be time on arrival to explore some of the impressive surrounding area.
-As we travel we should have the opportunity to observe nomadic herders living in their traditional yurts surrounded by huge flocks of sheep, as well as many horses.
-We may have the opportunity to stop to see them milking mares in order to make ‘kumys’, a popular drink for the nomads.
+Take a beautiful drive takes east towards Chychkan Gorge where you can explore some of the impressive surrounding areas.
+You may have the opportunity to observe nomadic herders living in their traditional yurts surrounded by huge flocks of sheep, as well as many horses.
+Stop to see them milking mares in order to make ‘kumys’, a popular drink for the nomads.
 This is a great introduction to the life of the nomadic shepherd.

 DAY 25: CHYCHKEN GORGE - BISHKEK

-As we head towards the Kyrgyz capital today we will drive over two mountain passes - the dramatic Tuu Ashuu (3586m) and the Ala Bel (3184m) which in Kyrgyz means ‘colourful pass’.
-Finally we’ll arrive at Bishkek, one of the world’s more relaxed capitals.
+Head towards the Kyrgyz capital and drive over two mountain passes - the dramatic Tuu Ashuu (3586m) and the Ala Bel (3184m) which in Kyrgyz means ‘colourful pass’.
+Arrive at Bishkek, one of the world’s more relaxed capitals.

 DAY 26: BISHKEK